Scott Briggs, Vice President, Broadcast Operations

 Lisa Marie Kendrick, Media Consultant

-With a LOVE of learning, I have earned an Associate degree in Communications from Butler County Community College, a Bachelor of Science in Human Resources Management and a Master of Science in Organizational Leadership, from Geneva College respectively, as well as being a member of the Leadership Butler County Class of 2007.
-My educational experience (and cohort-style learning) have certainly helped shape and prepare me for the many roles I have taken on thus far.
+I have always had a passion for learning and for the art of “Communication” – which lead me to earn an Associate degree in Communications from Butler County Community College, a Bachelor of Science in Human Resources and Corporate Communication and a Master of Science in Organizational Leadership, from Geneva College, respectively.
+I’m also proud to be a member of the Leadership Butler County Class of 2007.
+My educational experiences (and cohort-style learning) have certainly helped shape and prepare me for the many roles I have taken on thus far.

 Contact Lisa Marie at email@example.com